GUIDELINES FOR SUBMISSIONS OF PROPOSALS

 INDIVIDUAL PAPER PROPOSALS

-Paper presenters must be pre-registered for the meeting by June 15 in order to be accepted and listed in the program.
+Paper presenters must be pre-registered for the meeting by March 15 in order for the paper proposals to be reviewed.

 ORGANIZED PANEL PROPOSALS